 The ISP (read: the government) has not only blocked direct access to the Tor network by blocking publicly known relays.
 They have also managed to block some of the “bridges” of Tor.
 These “bridges” are simply relays that are not publicized and thus more difficult to outright block.
 The block is surprising because it requires a degree of sophistication the Venezuelan government had been deemed incapable of.
 Unfortunately, this seems like a harbinger of things to come – the South American country is taking strides towards internet hermit states like China, Iran, and others.

-How can you access censored content in Venezuela?
+How can you access censored content if Venezuela blocks Tor?

-As we have already mentioned, the Venezuelan state has been unable to fully block Tor.
+As we have already mentioned, Venezuela blocks Tor, but only partially.
 They simply cannot block all of Tor’s “bridges” – they don’t know all of them.
 According to reports, currently, you can still access the network via the “meek-azure” bridge.
 However, in the event that this one gets locked as well, you should get in touch with the Tor team ([email protected]) and ask for a different bridge.

 Of course, there is also another route you can go – VPN.
 Virtual Private Networks (good ones) can carry out the exact same function Tor can.
 Really good ones can even do it better!
 As always, there are positives and negatives to using VPN over Tor.
 We’ll pick them apart step by step.